 Since opioids are a kind of narcotic, similar medications treat both categories of drugs.
 The following drugs help curve withdrawal symptoms:

-- Suboxone or Subutex, which are brand names for buprenorphine, ease withdrawal symptoms and severity.
+- Subutex, which is the brand name for buprenorphine, eases withdrawal symptoms and severity.

 - Methadone also makes detoxification easier.